abdallahh166/TowerOps/docs/Comprehensive-Project-Review.md

 Date: 2026-02-18
 Repository: `telecomPm`

+This is a point-in-time review snapshot.
+Some issues listed here may already be addressed in code.
+Treat this document as historical analysis, and use live docs for current behavior.

 ## 1) Review Method

 I reviewed source modules, API/controllers, infrastructure services, domain entities, and phase/sprint documentation.
 I also ran static grep-style checks for unfinished code markers and attempted to run automated tests.